Allianz merges its two Dutch pension funds

 They dismissed joining a general pension fund (APF) or a sector scheme but indicated that the new combination left the option of joining an APF within five years.

-Buizerdlaan was the pension provider for staff of former insurer Zwolsche Algemeene, which fused with Royal Nederland in 2003, creating Allianz Nederland.
+Buizerdlaan was the pension provider for staff of former insurer Zwolsche Algemeene, which merged with Royal Nederland in 2003, creating Allianz Nederland.

 The schemes pointed out that the union was aimed at reducing complexity and gaining synergies for investment and administration.